-The EB5 visa initiative, a federal program making it possible for foreign citizens to get a permanent residency green card, is making the American dream come true for entrepreneurs from around the world.
+The EB-5 visa business plan initiative, a federal program making it possible for foreign citizens to get a permanent residency green card, is making the American dream come true for entrepreneurs from around the world.
 But the EB5 path to citizenship carries with it very specific regulations from the United States Citizenship and Immigration Services (USCIS) that require careful planning to succeed.

 A Wise Business Plan™ offers steps and techniques that can take some of the guesswork out of taking part in the EB5 initiative.